TencentAILabHealthcare/PALM/README.md

 ### 2. Training A2binder on paired affinity datasets

-Before running the affinity predicition task, please copy the path of pre-trained HeavyRoformer (`../Result_covid_heavy/checkpoints/BERT-Beta-Pretrain-common-MAA-NGPUs/XXXX_XXXXXX`) and LightRoformer (`../Result_covid_light/checkpoints/BERT-Beta-Pretrain-common-MAA-NGPUs/XXXX_XXXXXX`) to replace the corresponding file path in the config file `bert_finetuning_er_common_Cov_abdab.json`.
+Before running the affinity predicition task, please copy the **absolute path** of pre-trained HeavyRoformer (`../Result_covid_heavy/checkpoints/BERT-Beta-Pretrain-common-MAA-NGPUs/XXXX_XXXXXX`) and LightRoformer (`../Result_covid_light/checkpoints/BERT-Beta-Pretrain-common-MAA-NGPUs/XXXX_XXXXXX`) to replace the corresponding file path in the config file `bert_finetuning_er_common_Cov_abdab.json`.
 In detail: please replace the "heavy_dir" using `../Result_covid_heavy/checkpoints/BERT-Beta-Pretrain-common-MAA-NGPUs/XXXX_XXXXXX` ; replace the "light_dir"  using `../Result_covid_light/checkpoints/BERT-Beta-Pretrain-common-MAA-NGPUs/XXXX_XXXXXX`.
-Besides, you should also replace the "antibody_tokenizer_dir" to the path above.
+Besides, you should also replace the "antibody_tokenizer_dir" to the path `../Result_covid_heavy/checkpoints/BERT-Beta-Pretrain-common-MAA-NGPUs/XXXX_XXXXXX`.
+The above path needs to be an absolute path.

 The training command for A2binder is:
 ```bash
 python bert_finetuning_er_main.py --config ./config/common/bert_finetuning_er_common_Cov_abdab.json
 ```
 After the training, the trained A2binder will be saved in the `../Result_cov_adbab/checkpoints/BERT-Finetunning-Antibody-Binding-common-abdab/XXXX_XXXXXX` folder.
+Due to the use of ESM2 model parameters as the antigen model, there may be network errors when downloading ESM2  model parameters.
+Please check the network settings or try again later.

 ### 3. Training PALM on seq2seq task
-Before running the seq2seq task, please copy the path of A2binder (`../Result_cov_adbab/checkpoints/BERT-Finetunning-Antibody-Binding-common-abdab/XXXX_XXXXXX/heavymodel`) and (`../Result_cov_adbab/checkpoints/BERT-Finetunning-Antibody-Binding-common-abdab/XXXX_XXXXXX/antigenmodel`) to replace the corresponding file path in the config file `bert_finetuning_er_seq2seq_common.json`.
-In detail: please replace the "AntibodyBert_dir" using `../Result_covid_heavy/checkpoints/BERT-Beta-Pretrain-common-MAA-NGPUs/XXXX_XXXXXX` ; replace the "light_dir"  using `../Result_covid_light/checkpoints/BERT-Beta-Pretrain-common-MAA-NGPUs/XXXX_XXXXXX`.
-Besides, you should also replace the "antibody_tokenizer_dir" and "antigen_tokenizer_dir" to the path above and comment out 'resume'.
+Before running the seq2seq task, please copy the **absolute path** of A2binder (`../Result_cov_adbab/checkpoints/BERT-Finetunning-Antibody-Binding-common-abdab/XXXX_XXXXXX/heavymodel`) and (`../Result_cov_adbab/checkpoints/BERT-Finetunning-Antibody-Binding-common-abdab/XXXX_XXXXXX/antigenmodel`) to replace the corresponding file path in the config file `bert_finetuning_er_seq2seq_common.json`.
+In detail: please replace the "AntibodyBert_dir" using `../Result_cov_adbab/checkpoints/BERT-Finetunning-Antibody-Binding-common-abdab/XXXX_XXXXXX/heavymodel` ; replace the "AntigenBert_dir"  using `../Result_cov_adbab/checkpoints/BERT-Finetunning-Antibody-Binding-common-abdab/XXXX_XXXXXX/antigenmodel`.
+Besides, you should also replace the "antibody_tokenizer_dir" and "antigen_tokenizer_dir" to `../Result_covid_heavy/checkpoints/BERT-Beta-Pretrain-common-MAA-NGPUs/XXXX_XXXXXX`.
+The above path needs to be an absolute path.

 The training command for PALM is:
 ```bash